 Despite needing to do this, Self-managed VPS accounts offer you greater flexibility in customizing your environment.
 You can set it up to fit your exact needs while omitting anything else that may needlessly take up resources.

 All ScalaHosting Self-managed VPS plans come completely configurable.
 From the Self-Managed Cloud Server Hosting page, you can choose your exact configuration.
 Here are your options:

 Resources: Using the slider bar, you can adjust how much of each resource type you will need.
 This includes CPU cores, RAM (memory), and SSD Space (storage).
 The resources are not tied to each other, meaning you can choose to only adjust one of them when needed.

-Data Center: ScalaHosting operates servers out of data centers in two locations – Europe and the USA.
+Data Center: ScalaHosting operates self-managed servers out of three data centers.
+We have two US locations – in Dallas and New York, and one in Europe.
 We recommend you pick a location that is closer to your target market.
 The closer the data center is to your visitors, the lower the latency (delay caused by data having to travel over distance).